-The Farm School is licensed by the Massachusetts Division of Professional Licensure as a private occupational school, and college credit may be an option if your are enrolled in school.
-A full year’s college credit is available with the Sustainable Food and Farming majors at UMass Stockbridge School of Agriculture.
-Check here for more information: www.mass.gov/dpl/schools.
+The Farm School is licensed by the Massachusetts Division of Professional Licensure as a private occupational school and approved by the Department of Veterans Affairs to provide training for eligible veterans under the GI Bill.
+A full year’s college credit is available for Sustainable Food and Farming majors at the UMass Stockbridge School of Agriculture.

 The courses described below are woven together in the natural, seasonal pattern of ongoing farm work.
 Student farmers participate in every course listed, and each student’s skill acquisition is monitored with an advisor in ongoing evaluations.
 In all the courses offered, students can expect introductory class work and discussions which lead to extensive on-farm learning experiences.